Disability tax credit (DTC)

 How to complete and submit the 2-part application

-Understand our review process and what to do if your application is approved or denied
+Understand the CRA's review process and what to do if your application is approved or denied

 Claiming the credit: Disability tax credit (DTC)